World’s biggest Nutella factory blocked by French workers

 Tensions have been mounting at the site in Villers-Ecalles in Normandy, where activists from the Workers’ Force union have been barring trucks from entering or leaving the factory for a week.

-The plant produces a staggering 600,000 jars of the chocolate and hazelnut spread every day — a quarter of the world’s production of a product cherished by children and adults alike.
+The plant produces a staggering 600,000 jars of the chocolate and hazelnut spread every day — a quarter of the world’s output of a product cherished by children and adults alike.

 After a six-day standoff, Nutella owner Ferrero on Monday started threatening fines for workers involved in the blockade, according to a company statement.
-Unions and the company say the blockade has nearly halted production.
+Unions and the company say the blockade has nearly halted production, though it was unclear if – or when – that might create shortages in the global market.

-But that didn’t deter unions.
+The prospect of fines didn’t deter unions.
 Workers’ Force says 160 of the factory’s 350 workers are taking part in a walkout to demand 4.5% salary increases, one-time 900-euro bonuses and better working conditions.

 “It’s war, anger is mounting,” union activist Fabien Lacabanne said in a statement.